Louis2324/Inkling/README.md

-# Inkling – MERN Stack Application
+# Inkling – The blog you'll fall in love with

 Inkling is a full-stack blog application built to explore modern web development practices.
 It uses **React + Vite** for the frontend and **Express + MongoDB** for the backend, completing the MERN (MongoDB, Express, React, Node.js) stack.